csv-table-schema/csv-table-schema.github.io/docs/index.md

 Both approaches are well thought but sadly didn't suit our needs.

-Simple CSV Schema is an alternative schema description which is heavily inspired by both existing schema languages.
+CSV Table Schema is an alternative schema description which is heavily inspired by both existing schema languages.

 ## What's missing?